IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-3.md

 ## 3.4 Creating a `Stream` object
 The `Topology.source()` function produces a `Stream` object, which is a potentially infinite flow of tuples in an application.
 Because a streaming analytics application can run indefinitely, there is no upper limit to the number of tuples that can flow over a `Stream` object.

-**Tip:** Tuples flow over a `Stream` object one at a time and are processed by subsequent data operations.
-Operations are discussed in more detail in the [Common Streams operations](../python-appapi-devguide-4/) section of this guide.
+**Tip:** Tuples flow over a `Stream` object one at a time and are processed by subsequent data transforms.
+Transforms are discussed in more detail in the [Common Streams transforms](../python-appapi-devguide-4/) section of this guide.
 A tuple can be any Python object that is serializable by using the pickle module.

 Also include the following code in the `temperature_sensor.py` file: